Share this article

 What other features have been helpful?

 While each company varies, we’ve found value in creating an internal knowledge base with articles, guidance, and resources for our employees to allow them to self-service any questions or issues they may run into.
-As a bonus, lightweight analytics, tagging, and keywords on articles allows us to continue to iterate to make these more useful over time.
+As a bonus, lightweight analytics, tagging, and keywords on articles allow us to continue to iterate to make these more useful over time.

 Do you have any tips on how to implement a ticketing system?